 For the 2014-2015 academic year, undergraduate students enrolled in the Weekend College or Adult Undergrad program will have their aid awarded based on enrollment in 8 credits in fall 2014, spring 2015 and summer 2015.

-Summer is the first term of the 2014-15 academic year for graduate students.
-Aid will be based on eligibility from the 2014-2015 FAFSA.
+Summer is the first term of the 2015-16 academic year for graduate students.
+Aid will be based on eligibility from the 2015-2016 FAFSA.
 If eligible, we will split your yearly loan eligibility into 3 (summer, fall, spring) terms.
+Graduate students will need to be enrolled in 3 credits to be considered half time and 6 credits to considered full time.
+Half time status is required for federal loans.

 Summer Payment Plans